Summary: How Death and the Day of the Lord are one and the same.

 Death is quoting Job 24:14: "The murderer rising with the light killeth the poor and needy, and in the night is as a thief".
 The English Bible uses a different wording than the German Bibles: in Luther's Bible the phrase is "des Nachts schleicht der Dieb" (in the night the thief sneaks) and in Elberfelder "in der Nacht geht der Dieb um" (in the night the thief goes around).
 In Lübeck, Death combines them and says "Slikende is min Ummewank" (literally: sneaking is my around-going).

-Death as a sneaking thief appears in all the dance of death manuscripts:
+Death as a sneaking thief also appears in the books based on Lübeck's dance of death:

 Wuste de huswerd to welker tyd